ayrat555/ayrat555.github.io/_posts/2018-06-02-node-discovery.md

 SHA-3 hash of a node's public key is used for node's id (defined simply as key in struct definition).
 So distance calculated not between public keys but between their hashes.

-Common prefix can be easily calculated using pattern mathing againt the first bits:
+Common prefix can be easily calculated using pattern matching againt the first bits:

 ```elixir
   @spec common_prefix(binary(), binary()) :: integer()